EmmiG/Sleeping-baby-dragon-Incremental-Game-using-React/README.md

 Here is my repository:

 Description
 Sleeping Dragon Increment clicking game is build with react.js.
-Version 1 will be a image of a dragon where you can click to be able to unlock 5 different upgrades.
+Version 1 will be an image of a dragon where you can click to be able to unlock 5 different upgrades.
 In the future you will be able to get different costumes and much more to make the clicking more fun.

 Built with